awsdocs/aws-kms-developer-guide/doc_source/policy-conditions.md

 | --- | --- | --- | --- |
 |  [kms:ViaService](#conditions-kms-via-service)  |  String  |  The `kms:ViaService` condition key exists for all AWS KMS operations *except* for these: `CreateKey`, `GenerateRandom`, `ListAliases`, `ListKeys`, `ListRetirableGrants`, `RetireGrant`\.  |  IAM and key policies  |

-You can use a `kms:ViaService` condition key to control access to a CMK when the CMK is used in the context of an AWS service integrated with AWS KMS\.
+You can use a `kms:ViaService` condition key to control access to a CMK when the CMK is used in the context of an AWS service that is integrated with AWS KMS\.
 For example, you can allow a user to use a CMK only through one particular integrated service\.
-To do this, use the `kms:ViaService` condition key with the KMS ViaService Name for the service\.
+To do this, use the `kms:ViaService` condition key with the KMS `ViaService` name for the service\.
 You can specify one or more services in each `kms:ViaService` condition key\.

 **Important**
-When you use the kms:ViaService condition key, verify that the principals have the following permissions:
+When you use the `kms:ViaService` condition key, verify that the principals have the following permissions:
 Permission to use the CMK\.
 The principal needs to grant these permissions to the integrated service so it can use the CMK on its behalf\.
 For more information, see [How AWS Services use AWS KMS](service-integration.md)\.
 Permission to use the integrated service\.
 For details about giving users access to an AWS service that integrates with AWS KMS, consult the documentation for the integrated service\.

-The following table shows the KMS ViaService Name for each service that supports the `kms:ViaService` condition key\.
+The following table shows the KMS `ViaService` name for each service that supports the `kms:ViaService` condition key\.
 The services in this table might not be available in all regions\.

 **Services that support the `kms:ViaService` condition key**